hotwax/oms-documentation/user-manuals/how-to/transfer-order-fulfillment.md

 7. On clicking the `create shipment button`, the user will land on the transfer shipment review page.
 Click on `generate shipping label` to fetch the tracking code and carrier information or you can manually add the shipping label information.

 8. Click on the `arrow icon` located at the bottom right corner of the page to complete the shipment.

 > [!NOTE]
 > Store associates are not allowed to insert more than the intended item quantities.
 The bar turns red if the user tries to overship item quantities.

+For more details on Transfer order lifecycle refer to this [document](https://docs.hotwax.co/user-guides/business-process-models/transferorderlifecycle)